 - Pacing.
 Some dogs will walk or trot along a specific path in a fixed pattern when left alone.
 Some will pace around in circular patterns, while others walk back and forth in straight lines.

 👉 If a dog exhibits any of these anxious behaviors while in the presence of their owner, they likely aren’t caused by separation anxiety.
-General anxiety, on the other hand, is a possibility and can be treated with the help of your vet.
+On the other hand, general anxiety is a possibility and can be treated with the help of your vet.

 1. Rule out medical problems

-- Medications.
-There are a number of medications that can cause frequent urination and house soiling.
+There are also a number of medications that can cause frequent urination and house-soiling.
 For example, diuretics and steroids cause increased thirst.
 This leads to increased urination and can cause your pup to accidentally urinate in the house.
 If your dog takes any medications, please contact your veterinarian to find out whether or not they might be contributing to these problems.

 To do this, make sure your dog’s environment feels cozy to them.
 Whether they’re in a crate or have free reign of the recliner, set the thermostat to a comfortable temperature and outfit them with their favorite toys or treats.
 We recommend giving your dog a KONG® stuffed with something really tasty.
-A KONG toy is a nontoxic rubber toy with a hollow center that can be filled with treats your pup loves.
-It provides dogs with a healthy outlet for their natural desire to chew and lick.
-Try stuffing yours with low-fat cream cheese, spray cheese or low-fat peanut butter (be sure to avoid any containing xylitol), frozen banana and cottage cheese, or canned dog food and kibble.
+Try stuffing yours with low-fat cream cheese, spray cheese, or low-fat peanut butter (be sure to avoid any containing xylitol), frozen banana and cottage cheese, or canned dog food and kibble.
 You can even freeze them overnight for longer-lasting entertainment for your dog.

 👉 Be sure to remove these special toys as soon as you return home so that your dog only has access to them and the high-value treats inside when alone.
 Also, keep in mind that this approach will only work for mild cases of separation anxiety — highly anxious dogs typically won’t eat even the tastiest of treats when their owners aren’t home.

 One treatment approach to this “pre-departure anxiety” is to teach your dog that when you are exhibiting these cues, it doesn’t always mean that you’re leaving.
-You can do this by exposing your dog to these cues several times a day — without actually leaving.
+You can do this by exposing your dog to these cues several times a day without leaving.
 After your dog doesn’t become anxious when they see you getting ready to leave, you can continue with further desensitization until they’re ready for you to leave for a full work day.
 Here’s how to start:

-- Slowly increase the time you’re gone.
+Slowly increase the time you’re gone.
 Now that they are okay with you exiting the house, you can start to incorporate very short periods of absence into the training.
 Start with absences that only last one to two seconds, and slowly increase the time you’re out of your dog’s sight.
-When you’ve trained up to separations of five to ten seconds long, build in counterconditioning by giving your dog a toy or chew treat just before you step out the door.
+When you’ve trained up to five to ten seconds long separations, build in counterconditioning by giving your dog a toy or chew treat just before you step out the door.
 Remember to always remain very calm and quiet when going out and coming in.

-- Go at a pace your dog is comfortable with.
+Go at a pace your dog is comfortable with.
 At this point, you can judge whether your dog is ready to increase the time spent alone.
-There are no standard timelines on how quickly a dog will overcome their separation anxiety.
-Many pet parents will rush this stage because they want the treatment to progress quickly, leading them to expose their dogs to durations that are too long too soon and worsening the problem.
+There are no standard timelines for how quickly a dog will overcome separation anxiety.
+Many pet parents rush this stage because they want the treatment to progress quickly, leading them to expose their dogs to durations that are too long too soon and worsening the problem.
 Slow and steady is key.